g00351263/ca3-rails-g00351263/docs/part_0_A.md

 </details>
 <br />

-Now insert "seed data" into the database--initial data items that the app needs to run:
+Now insert the [provided seed data](../db/seeds.rb) into the database (initial data items that the app needs to run).

 ```sh
 $ rake db:seed